Will the gift you give your mom this Mother's Day go down in history as the all-time best? Probably not, unless you're Elvis or a Greek god.

 Tsar Nicholas II

 In 1913, this Russian ruler gifted his mom an egg.
 Of course, it was a Fabergé egg made of crystal, covered in more than 3,000 diamonds, and containing a platinum basket full of white agate flowers.
 It was recently sold for $5.48 million at auction.
 And here you are, grumbling about having to scramble one up for mom's once-a-year breakfast-in-bed.

 In 1953, The King went to Sun Records to record two songs — "My Happiness" and "That's When Your Heartaches Begin" — for his mother.
-(These recordings became instrumental in his being discovered as a singer and kickstarted his journey to fame.
-Of course, it also started his journey to being a fat druggie that died on a toilet.
-Happy Mother's Day!)
+These recordings became instrumental in his being discovered as a singer and kickstarted his journey to fame.
+Of course, it also started his journey to being a druggie who died on a toilet.
+Happy Mother's Day!